 This one is obvious, but where you may get confused is that Disney also does not let you bring “Toy guns or other replicas of firearms and weapons” on board either.

-Are you permitted to bring a Swiss Army type knife on board?
+Are you allowed to bring a Swiss Army type knife on board?
 Disney cruises bans all knives so just leave it at home.
 Some people bring that for the corkscrew feature.
-However, just ask your Room Steward if you need one and he will bring it to your stateroom.
+However, just ask your Room Steward if you need a corkscrew and he will bring it to your stateroom.

 Pool towels are always available on a Disney cruise on Castaway Cay.
 As soon as you get of the ship at Disney’s Castaway Cay you will see a huge supply of towels.
 Take what you need and return them at the end of the day.

 If you are lucky enough to get a Castaway Cay Cabana towels are provided for you in the cabana.
 These are a really nice quality.
 If you need more just ask your Cabana Concierge.

 It seems like a pretty obvious point that illegal drugs are prohibited on a Disney cruise.
 However, a question that is coming up more recently is are you allowed to take marijuana on board a Disney cruise?
 The answer is a very definite no.

 Disney has a very clear just say no policy about marijuana whether or not it has been obtained legally or is medically prescribed.
 Hookah pipes are also banned so don’t put one of those in your luggage either!

 It is fine to bring prescription medication with you on a Disney cruise.
 However, it is always a good idea to bring a copy of any prescription with you.
 That way Disney knows what it is and you will also be able to replace the prescription more easily if you need to for some reason.